State Agency Waste Management

 Integrated Waste Management Plans

-As required by AB 75 (Strom-Martin, 1999), each State agency and large State facility was required to develop an integrated waste management plan by July 1, 2000.
+As required by AB 75 (Strom Martin, Chapter 764, Statutes of 1999), each state agency and large state facility was required to develop an integrated waste management plan by July 1, 2000.
 The plan was to lay out how the agency or facility would divert at least 25 percent of its solid waste from landfills or transformation facilities by January 1, 2002, and 50 percent by January 1, 2004.
 Annual reporting on implementation of the plans is also required.
 These plans (and the annual reports, once submitted) can be reviewed in the State Agency Reporting Center (SARC).

 Changes to Reporting Requirements for DAAs Starting